 The considerations listed below apply to the lumbar spine, not the cervical spine.
 The issues associated with replacing a damaged disc in the neck are quite different than replacing one in the lumbar area of your spine (the cervical spine supports your head and is extremely mobile; your lower back bears the weight of your entire body).
 Contrary to lumbar disc replacements, anterior cervical disc replacements can be very effective and are rapidly replacing cervical fusions.

 For a decision between these surgeries as they relate to the lumbar spine, here are a few things to consider:

 For most patients, a new disc won’t solve the problem.
-The most common cause of back and leg pain is pinched nerves; disc replacement surgery does not address this condition.
+The most common cause of back and leg pain is pinched nerves, and disc replacement surgery does not address this condition.
 (Only about 2%-5% of patients would benefit from disc replacement surgery at all.)
+It also does not address other common conditions such as spondylolysis or spinal stenosis.
 What your spine needs in many cases is a decompression—or removal of the bone pressing on the nerves.
 Decompression is the first course of surgical treatment for pinched nerves and in some cases, decompression makes the spine unstable, necessitating spinal fusion.

 The BalancedBack Total Joint Replacement uses a posterior (through the back) approach, rather than an anterior approach used for disc replacement surgery.
 It’s the preferred approach for lumbar spine procedures and one that allows surgeons to address a broader range of problems—everything from degenerative disc disease and arthritic facet joints to pinched nerves and more.
 It works on the same principle as total joint replacement in hips and knees: that total joint replacement is the best way to eliminate pain and regain full range of motion.